Prographers/Precomputed-Culling/Documentation/articles/features.md

 Configure the culling precision and quality.
 Use Minimal required visibility to allow for small objects to be culled, even if in theory visible.

 The culling is based on 4096x4096 pixels of resolution per sample.
 So each sample is based on 16 milion pixels.
 By default when we set 0 or 1 of visibility we will see all objects, even if they were only single pixel visible.
-The more we will increase this value, we will change how mutch of the object should be visible before it is culled.
+The more we will increase this value, we will change how much of the object should be visible before it is culled.

 *Note: This has impact on small objects, like single rocks or cuttlery.
 Because they might generate a very little pixels on the samples, they will disapear faster then they should.*

-*Note: at the time of writing this, you can only preview the visibility of the object in the runtime.
+*Note: At the time of writing this, you can only preview the visibility of the object in the runtime.
 This is subject to change in future versions.*

 ![Minimal Required Visibility](../images/minimal-required-visibility.gif)
 *Right click on a gif -> `Show controlls elements`, to slow down time to preview gif step by step*